How to Validate BIC / SWIFT Codes in Python

 6. Python example with requests

-The most common approach — using the popular requests library.
-Install it with pip install requests.
+Using the isvalid-sdk Python SDK or the popular requests library.
+Install either with pip install isvalid-sdk or pip install requests.

 In a Django or Flask view you might use it like this: